Main character index can be found here.

 - Near-Death Experience: As a baby, he was snatched by a golden eagle.
 His mother grabbed him and hung on until the eagle let go.
 Afterwards, the golden eagle is regarded as Willomar's personal totem.

-- Nice Guy: Is very open-minded and accepting of others; notably he's one of the few people who does not believe the Clan are simply animals.
+- Nice Guy: Hes very open-minded and accepting of others; notably he's one of the few people who does not believe the Clan are simply animals.

-- Outliving One's Offspring: His son Thonolan dies.
+- Outliving One's Offspring: His son Thonolan dies, though he doesnt learn of his death until five years later.

 - Scars Are Forever: He bears scars from an eagle's talons when it tried to grab him as a baby.
 It's believed that the scars mark him as having been 'chosen' by the totem spirit of the Eagle.